Ravbug/UnityHubNative/README.md

 1. In the repository root folder, open `windows.sln`
 2. select your configuration (Debug/Release, X86/x64)
 3. Build.
+### Linux
+1. In the repository root folder, run `make`.
+The app will compile to `linux-build/`.
+If you are missing a dependency, the build system will stop and alert you with which dependency is missing.

 ## Issues
 Please report all problems in the [Issues](https://github.com/Ravbug/wxWidgetsTemplate/issues) section of this repository.